Meet Father Paul Walsh, CSB

 Assumption Church was falling into disrepair and Father Walsh found himself embroiled in a capital campaign to raise funds for extensive restoration repairs.
 “I didn’t feel like that was why I became a priest,” he said.

 Instead he discerned that he would take a sabbatical to learn Spanish to fulfill a personal goal of ministering in another language.
-He saw an opportunity to do so in the Basilian Latin American apostolates.
+He saw an opportunity to do so in one of the Basilian Latin American apostolates.

 In March 2012, he was sent to Tehuacán, Mexico where he ministered at the Parroquia de San Lorenzo.
 Language was no longer the barrier it had been when he was in Las Cruces and he found that the parishioners’ questions and concerns to be similar to those he faced in Owen Sound and Windsor.
 “I was learning another language and with it a culture and perspective.
 It began to shift the way I looked at my own background, life, and family.
 I was developing a Mexican perspective,” he said.